GenomicDataInfrastructure/gdi-userportal-docs/content/docs/api-gateway/_index.md

 - Requires a database
 - Customization can be tricky
 - Bound to the Portal to configure the endpoints and routing

+## Summary

+We recommend Kong, as it is lightweight and does not require several different components to start using.